AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

-# SampleTrackeR
+# Contents

-This repository described SampleTrackeR, an R script for sample assurance in multiplexed sequencing experiments, based on tagging of samples with synthetic spike-in control mixtures (STMs).
+This repository describes `SampleTrackeR`, an R script for sample assurance in multiplexed sequencing experiments, based on tagging of samples with synthetic spike-in control mixtures (STMs).

 ## Prerequisites

-`SampleTrackeR` depends on a few external R packages that need to be installed and loaded.
+`SampleTrackeR` depends on a small number of external R packages that need to be installed and loaded.

 ```
 library(dplyr)